Climate risk management

 Environmental issues and climate change are factors that are expected to have a mid and long-term effect on Sampo Group’s businesses.

-Climate-related risks can be categorized into physical risks and transition risks.
+Climate-related risks can be categorised into physical risks and transition risks.
 Physical risks can be further classified into long-term weather changes (chronic risks) and extreme weather events such as storms, floods, and droughts (acute risks).
 Transition risks refer to risks arising from the shift to a low carbon economy, such as changes in technology, legislation, and consumer sentiment.
+The main risk categories at Sampo Group are underwriting, market, counterparty default, operational, and business risks.
+Climate-related risks, transition risks as well as physical risks, can have a potential impact on all risk categories.

 Insurance operations

 Physical risks are risk factors affecting the financial position and results of non-life insurers.
 The increasing likelihood of extreme weather conditions and natural disasters is included in internal risk models of Sampo Group.
-Climate-related risks are also managed effectively with reinsurance programmes and price assessments.
-Since climate change could increase the frequency and/or severity of physical risks, Sampo Group conducts sensitivity analyses using scenarios in which the severity of natural catastrophes is assumed to increase.
+Daily risk management processes include prudent underwriting and price analysis.
+Climate-related risks (i.e. increasing natural catastrophe claims costs) are also managed effectively through a combination of reinsurance programmes, pricing, and diversification.
+The sufficiency of reinsurance levels is constantly evaluated, customers’ insurance terms and conditions are adjusted, if necessary, and experiences gathered through these actions are incorporated in tariffs and underwriting on an ongoing basis.
+The need and optimal choice for reinsurance is evaluated by comparing the expected cost versus the benefit of reinsurance as well as the impact of reinsurance cost on result volatility and capital requirements.
+Since climate change can increase the frequency and/or severity of physical risks, Sampo Group conducts sensitivity analyses using scenarios in which the severity of natural catastrophes is assumed to increase.

 The transition to a low carbon economy will also result in risks, especially for sectors dependent on fossil fuels.
 The European Insurance and Occupational Authority (EIOPA), has identified transition risks linked to policy, legal issues, technology, market sentiment and reputation for non-life insurers.
 Depending on the nature, speed, and focus of these changes, transition risks may pose varying levels of financial and reputational risk to organisations.